aws-neuron/aws-neuron-sdk/libraries/nxd-inference/api-guides/api-guide.rst

 NeuronBaseForCausalLM
 ~~~~~~~~~~~~~~~~~~~~~

-NeuronBaseForCausalLM is the base application class for causal language
+NeuronBaseForCausalLM is the base application class that you use to generate
-models.
+text with causal language models.
 This class extends NeuronApplicationBase.
+You can extend this class to run text generation in custom models.

 .. _attributes-5: